E-mail Address

 • Health problems such as arthritis/joint pain, pregnancy, menopause, PMS, taking certain medications decongestants, steroids, antidepressants), depressive and anxiety disorders

-If You Don't Snooze,
+If You Don't Snooze, You Lose

 Depriving your body of proper rest lowers your natural body defenses.
 Emotional stability is also affected, according to a study appearing in the October 22 issue of Current Biology, parts of the brain governing emotional responses were 60% more reactive in people who skipped a night's sleep.
-Studies have also shown that tired people have a hard time making effective decisions.
-They also have a delayed reaction times that results in many car accidents.

-Children 5-12 years old need 9-11 hours of rest and adolescents need 8 1/2 to 9 1/2 hours per night.
 Children and teenagers who don’t get their required snoozing time usually see a drop in their grades.
 This can also result in depression and aggression.

 All these things are of course in addition to the physical health problems that can occur when a person isn’t getting optimum slumber time.
-So how do we avoid these dangers and combat insomnia, without the use of potentially addictive prescription drugs?

 Develop a Bedtime Routine

 Creating a bedtime routine helps prepare your body for a good night's siesta.
 Taking a warm bath or shower helps your body relax.
 Drinking a hot cup of herbal tea (chamomile)would also be a great bedtime ritual to calm and soothe both your mind and your body.
-If you're not a tea drinker, natural herbal supplements like Valerian about a half an hour before bedtime usually work well.
-A little reading from a good book is another way to help wind down and help prepare your body for rest.
-Avoid caffeine, eating heavy meals, alcohol, and even smoking before bedtime.
-Try to go to bed and wake up at the same time every morning and evening.

 There are several things you can do to make your room a more suitable environment for a good night's slumber; a cooler room temperature, no television, and a darkened room will all be very helpful.
-If your body is overheated, you will not be able to fall asleep.
-The television serves as a distraction, by not allowing your mind to rest.
-Often people who work the night shift find it hard to doze off during the day because our bodies crave darkness in order to rest properly.
-In this instance, room-darkening shades would definitely be a good investment.

 Take Naps

 If getting the recommended 7-9 hours every night is totally out of the picture, then try to get in small naps periodically.
 Even just a 20-minute “power nap” will rejuvenate you both physically and mentally.
-If necessary take catnaps when ever you can to help make up the debt because the debt will not go away, it will just accumulate and ultimately have an adverse affect on your sleep health.

 Natural Aids For Improving Sleep Health

-Valerian, an ancient sleep aid, supports the central nervous system and is well known as a natural relaxant.
-This herb decreases levels of stress and anxiety and enhances restful sleep.
 It utilizes time-release technology to ensure 6-8 hours of peaceful sleep.
 Yet it does not leave you feeling groggy the next morning.

-Of course, eating healthy and getting plenty of exercise also play an important role in developing a healthy routine or pattern.
 Incorporating some of these methods into your life should get you on the right track to getting your forty winks and and improving your overall health and well-being.

-For more indepth information on this topic, the following websites have very beneficial information:
+For more in depth information on this topic, the following websites have very beneficial information:

 http://www.apa.org/topics/whysleep.html